UWB-Adv-Data-Vis/NYC-complaints/README.md

 - Documentation & Final Presentation:
     - Document the design process, coding decisions, and any challenges faced.
     - Prepare a final presentation outlining the project’s insights and outcomes.

 Possible Team Roles

 -	Everyone: Develop one original graphic data visualization
 -	Project Manager: Oversees the timeline, Git teams, and Issues and coordinates group meetings.
 -	Data Analyst/Engineer: Handles data cleaning, transformation, and calculations.
 -	Visualization Specialist: Supports static and interactive visualizations.

+# Background
+## Data Biography
+The dataset used for this challenge is the "311 Service Requests from 2010 to Present" dataset provided by NYC OpenData.
+Updated daily, this comprehensive dataset includes over 39 million rows, each representing a unique service request (filtered here to focus on 2024).
+For this analysis, we are concentrating on a subset of fields critical for understanding and mapping car-related issues and broader service request trends:
+- Address Type, City, and Landmark: These fields help categorize the location and context of the service request.
+- Status & Due Date: Provide insights into the progress and timeliness of service resolution.
+- Borough & Incident Zip: Essential for geographic visualization and borough-level comparisons.
+- Open Data Channel Type: Indicates how requests are submitted, which helps understand citizen engagement.
+- Vehicle Type & Agency: Offer details on the nature of the complaint and the responsible agency.
+- Complaint Type & Descriptor: These fields form the basis for analyzing the nature of the issues reported.
+- Unique Key, Created Date, Closed Date, Resolution Description: Serve as identifiers and time stamps to calculate response times and track the lifecycle of each request.

+The dataset is invaluable for public sector analysis, providing real-time insights into community needs and government responsiveness.
+It supports evidence-based decision-making for improving service delivery and urban management in NYC.

+## Resources
+OpenNewYork offers several ways to access the data.
+Given the size of the data.
+Some pathways are listed below.

+RSocrata
+-

+## References
+311 (2025) 311 service requests from 2010 to present: NYC Open Data, 311 Service Requests from 2010 to Present | NYC Open Data.
+Available at: https://data.cityofnewyork.us/Social-Services/311-Service-Requests-from-2010-to-Present/erm2-nwe9 (Accessed: 13 February 2025).
+Andrews, C. (2024) From calls to insights: Analyzing   service requests in Calgary, Medium.
+Available at: https://medium.com/@carolyn.A13/from-calls-to-insights-analyzing-311-service-requests-in-calgary-bc24d917d5c9 (Accessed: 13 February 2025).